 Individual leads shall be grouped into cables in the same manner as in the actual installation.
 Total interconnecting cable lengths in the setup shall be the same as in the actual platform installation.
 If a cable is longer than 10 meters, at least 10 meters shall be included.
 When cable lengths are not specified for the installation, cables shall be sufficiently long to satisfy the conditions specified below.
 At least the first 2 meters (except for cables which are shorter in the actual installation) of each interconnecting cable associated with each enclosure of the EUT shall be run parallel to the front boundary of the setup.
-Remaining cable lengths shall be routed to the back of the setup and shall be placed in a zig-zagged arrangement.
+Remaining cable lengths shall be routed to the back of the setup, positioned 5 cm above the ground plane, and shall be placed in a zigzagged arrangement, minimizing cable overlap or crossing.
 When the setup includes more than one cable, individual cables shall be separated by 2 cm measured from their outer circumference.
 For bench top setups using ground planes, the cable closest to the front boundary shall be placed 10 cm from the front edge of the ground plane.
-All cables shall be supported 5 cm above the ground plane.
+All cables shall be supported 5 cm above the ground plane with non-conductive material such as wood or foam.
+If the EUT is a tall cabinet and the cables are routed from top or near the top, then the cables shall be routed down to the bench ground plane and then 2 meters shall be run parallel to the front edge of the boundary.
+If the EUT is a floor standing unit and the cables are routed from the top, then the cables shall be routed down to the bench ground plane and then 2 meters shall be run parallel to the front edge of the boundary.
+If the cables are routed from the bottom, then the cables shall be routed up to the bench ground plane and then 2 meters shall be run parallel to the front edge of the boundary.